MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 [need to fix signup] [need to fix landing page] [add highlights for next 3 days on calendar] [I think it would be better if we handled the calendar with REACT!]

+# 12/25/2022
+    continue working on react test project - maybe should be a seperate branch - having react https://medium.com/@tysonnero/iteratively-migrating-asp-net-mvc-razor-to-react-typescript-e0330fe81b4e read this for how to add react calendar!